redbadger/crux/docs/src/guide/capability_apis.md

 {{#include ../../../doctest_support/src/delay.rs:functions}}
 ```

-Now hold on - that's suspiciously different!
-Yes, in order to avoid having the `Effect` and `Event` generics on every method, we moved them to the `impl` block, but that unfortunately requires us to make the `Delay` type generic over them, and that's what the `PhantomData` is for, otherwise Rust will complain.

-Besides that, the code is not hugely more complicated - we use the `.then_request` chaining to chain the two builders, and we panic if the first request is resolved with an output different than the `::Random` variant, because it signals a developer error on the shell side.
+The code is not hugely more complicated - we use the `.then_request` chaining to chain the two builders, and we panic if the first request is resolved with an output different than the `::Random` variant, because it signals a developer error on the shell side.

 Here is what our app looks like with delay added in: